 – Wounds to the lips, tongue, or cheeks.

-- Swelling that is inhibiting your ability to breath or swallow.
+– Swelling that is inhibiting your ability to breathe or swallow.

-- A physically damaged tooth has been chipped or broken, exposing the lower layers. of tooth.
+– A physically damaged tooth has been chipped or broken, exposing the lower layers of the tooth.
 This may be sensitive when breathing, drinking, and eating.

-- An infection or abscess has risen (including if this abscess begins to bleed or weep)
+– Infection or abscess has risen (including if this abscess begins to bleed or weep)

 – Severe toothache, swelling, or bleeding, that occurs soon after a recent dental treatment such as a filling, tooth extraction, root canal, or dental implant placement.